ravikntkr/hosting-site-landing-page/README.md

 # hosting-site-landing-page
-This website is created with me using HTML and CSS Only Mentored by Anurag Tiwari &amp; Hitesh Choudhary
+This website is created by me using HTML and CSS Only Mentored by Anurag Tiwari &amp; Hitesh Choudhary
+Note: This website is competly responsive for all devices.